honeycombio/intro-to-o11y-nodejs/README.md

 How long does the real calculation take?

-At the beginning of the `calculateFibonacciNumber` function, create a custom span
+At the beginning of the `calculateFibonacciNumber` function, create a custom span (or find this line and uncomment it)

 `let span = tracer.startSpan("calculation");`